Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Skip it if: Your fridge is very humid (they can get soggy).

-• Zucchini and Summer Squash:
+• Zucchini (aka corgette) and Summer Squash:

 • Try it if: They’re young and firm.
 Muslin can slow softening.